BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab7.md

 ### P1: Database Installation and Setup

-1. Install PostgreSQL onto the machine
-1. Start the service
 1. Log in using the `postgres` account.
 Enter the line `login:<command>` into `/home/blueteam/P1/P1.txt`
 1. Set the password for the `postgres` user to be `unwell-easter-broadly`.
 1. Create a database called `etechacademy`